django/asgiref/specs/www.rst

   preserved in the HTTP response.
 Header names must be lowercased.
 Must not include a header named ``sec-websocket-protocol``; use the ``subprotocol`` key instead.
-Optional; if missing defaults to an empty list. *Added in spec version 2.1*.
+Optional; if missing defaults to an empty list. *Added in spec version 2.1*.
 Pseudo headers (present in HTTP/2 and HTTP/3) must not be present.